katsup07/etch-a-sketch/README.md

 # etch-a-sketch
 A digital etch-a-sketch application.
-Use the arrow keys to draw on the screen
+Use the arrow keys to draw on the screen.

 ## Try it out here:
 https://katsup07.github.io/etch-a-sketch/